sdattri/MIDAS_Spec_V1/README.md

 2. LSE Accounts: New accounts for utilities and community-choice aggregators will follow the same registration process as User accounts.
 Following a successful registration, send an email to midas@energy.ca.gov from your LSE account to request access.
 Accounts must be verified by a CEC staff member on the MIDAS support team to allow LSE-level access.
 An LSE account may only be registered under one distribution or energy company, allowing upload capabilities under only one company.

-A successful registration for both User and LSE accounts will return: “User account for [your username] was successfully created.
+A successful registration will return: “User account for [your username] was successfully created.
 A verification email has been sent to [your email].
 Please click the link in the email to start using the API.”
+The email address provided as part of registration will only be used for verification and infrequent communication about the MIDAS API.

 For forgotten passwords or usernames please follow the links below: